Payment flow

 International considerations

-- Regional availability: PayPal operates in most countries but has restrictions in some regions
+- Regional availability: PayPal operates in most countries but has restrictions in some regions, so check PayPal's country list if you work with clients in less common markets

-- Payment holds: PayPal may hold large international payments for verification
+- Payment holds: PayPal may hold large international payments for 24-72 hours for verification, especially on first-time cross-border transactions

 What if a client disputes a PayPal payment?